Irish mob: The Westies

 The Westies are an Irish American gang hailing from Hell's Kitchen on the West Side of Manhattan.

 The most prominent members have included Eddie McGrath, James Coonan, Mickey Featherstone, James McElroy, and Edward Cummiskey.

 In the Irish/Italian Mob War of the 1970s, the Irish mob saw an increased threat from the Italian Mafia as the Genovese crime family sought control over the soon-to-be-built Jacob K. Javits Convention Center.
 Also around this time, a power struggle emerged between Mickey Spillane and James Coonan, a younger upstart from Hell's Kitchen.
 Since the convention center was located in Spillane's Hell's Kitchen neighborhood, Spillane refused to allow any involvement by the Italians.
 Although the Italian gangsters greatly outnumbered the members of the Irish mob, Spillane was successful in keeping control of the convention center and Hell's Kitchen.
-The Italians, frustrated and embarrassed by their defeat to Spillane, responded by hiring a rogue Irish-American hitman named Joseph "Mad Dog" Sullivan to assassinate Tom Devaney, Eddie "the Butcher" Cummiskey, and Tom "the Greek" Kapatos, three of Spillane's top lieutenants.
+The Italians, frustrated and embarrassed by their defeat by Spillane, responded by hiring a rogue Irish-American hitman named Joseph "Mad Dog" Sullivan to assassinate Tom Devaney, Eddie "the Butcher" Cummiskey, and Tom "the Greek" Kapatos, three of Spillane's top lieutenants.

 In 1977 Spillane was murdered in a hail of bullets by assassins from the Genovese crime family.
 This prompted Coonan to form an alliance with Roy DeMeo of the Gambino crime family.
 The Genoveses decided that the Westies were too violent and well-led to go to war with and mediated a truce via the Gambinos.

 Coonan was imprisoned in 1986 under the RICO act.
 Featherstone became an informant after his arrest in the early 1980s.